Collaborative Family Law

 A Less Adversarial Way to Divorce

-DSF Family Lawyers John Schuman, Julie Tyas and Kerri Parslow are also “Collaborative Lawyers”.
-That means that he is trained in another very effective process for resolving issues arising from a marriage breakdown and negotiating a Separation Agreement.
+DSF Family Lawyer John Schuman is also “Collaborative Lawyers”.
+That means that that he is trained in another very effective process for resolving issues arising from a marriage breakdown and negotiating a Separation Agreement.
 That process is called “Collaborative Practice.”
-The clients, lawyers, and sometimes other professionals (such as divorce coaches, psychologists, child experts or financial advisors) work as a team in a fair and respectful process.
-(Where the process only involves clients and lawyers, it is sometimes call “Collaborative Family Law.”
+The clients, lawyers, and sometimes other professionals (such as divorce coaches, psychologists, child experts or financial advisory) work as a team in a fair and respectful process.
+Where the process only involves clients and lawyers, it is sometimes called “Collaborative Family Law.”
 The goal is to reach solutions for the clients which are mutually acceptable, constructive, and which allow them to move forward with their new lives.

 An essential principle of Collaborative negotiations is that the parties want to settle without going to court or even threatening court.
 Before negotiations can begin, both parties and their lawyers sign a “Participation Agreement” that commits them to this principle.
 If one party does decide to resort to court, both lawyers must resign from the case.
 This agreement ensures that everyone works hard to reach a settlement acceptable to both spouses.

 There are many benefits of a Collaborative approach.
 The issues are resolved sooner and often less expensively.
 The parties are in charge, rather than judges or lawyers.
 The parties customize their own solution, so they can be come to more creative resolutions than a court can order.
 Those solutions can also be more tailored to the parties’ situation than court orders.
 It is a private process, so details are out of the public record.